ltgcgo/docs/src/octavia/support/screen.md

 1. Planned feature, not yet implemented.
 2. Octavia NS5R can render voice names with at most 12 characters under certain conditions.
 3. Except for Octavia MU, Octavia PSR and Octavia MU15, the intensity of pixel blur is customizable.
+4. TUI is no longer maintained, and should not be used due to [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) vulnerabilities.